 To visit Toulon is to enjoy the mountains and the beach, in addition to its omnipresent sun.

-It has beautiful hidden coves that you can reach through beautiful trails, and it should be noted that the city’s atmosphere is terrific since it breathes a lot of tranquility, unlike other more crowded cities.
+It has beautiful hidden coves that you can reach through beautiful trails, and it should be noted that the city’s atmosphere is terrific since it breathes a lot of tranquility, unlike other more crowded major cities in Provence.

 Tour Royale: It was built in the 16th century to defend the port.
 Today the building has become a venue for summer events such as music festivals.